 Divide the mixture into two.
-Tip one half into a lined baking tray and press hard with the palm of your hand to evenly cover the surface of the tray.
+Tip one half into a lined baking tray and press hard with the palm of your hand to evenly cover the tray’s surface.
 Spread any jam you have at home on top.
-I love pairing my apples with our home-made plum jam, but cherry or raspberry jam will work just fine.
+I love pairing my apples with our homemade plum jam, but cherry or raspberry jam will work fine.

 I use whatever apples I have at home.
-But I find this traybake works best with tart apple varieties, like Granny Smith, Braeburn or Jazz.
+But I find this traybake works best with tart apple varieties, like Granny Smith or Braeburn.
 However, avoid cooking apples as they go to complete mush.
 Core your apples.
 Peel them if their skins are tough, but I rarely do that.
 Skins soften whilst baking and I hardly notice they are there.
 Slice your apples very thinly.
-After that, squeeze some lemon juice over them to prevent from browning.
+After that, squeeze some lemon juice over them to prevent them from browning.

 Layer your apple slices on top of the jam, sprinkling with a tbsp of sugar in between layers.
 Keep on layering until you have no apples left.
 I normally get 3 layers.
 Then evenly spread the rest of the crumble mixture, and only very lightly press down to stick the crumbs to the apples.

-This Apple Crumble Traybake will take 40 minutes to cook at 180°C Fan.
+This Apple Tray Bake With Crumble Topping will take 40 minutes to cook at 180°C Fan.
 The top will turn lovely golden brown.
-Cool it in the baking tray, then lift it out and slice into squares.
+Cool it in the baking tray, then lift it out and slice it into squares.
 Enjoy with a cup of tea or coffee!